Conditional view modifiers

 Conclusions

-s definition a breeze: when our views need to apply different modifiers based on certain conditions, we can define our own conditional view modifiers, letting us keep the same declarativeness that we're accustomed to.
+If we can't use those, we can define and use our conditional view modifiers, letting us keep the same declarativeness that we're accustomed to.

-Thank you for reading and stay tuned for more SwiftUI articles!
+Thank you for reading, and stay tuned for more SwiftUI articles!